-What can history teach us?
+What can history teach us about Oil Markets?

 We don’t have to look too far back.
 The last ten years have enough twists and turns to keep us engaged.

 2008 dramatic rise in crude oil prices and the subsequent crash is recent memory.
 Prices for West Texas Intermediate (WTI) blend closed at US$145.31 on 3 Jul 2008 per barrel.
 Less than six months later on 23 Dec 2008 prices closed at US$30.28.

 There were multiple reasons for this roller coaster ride.
 One, increased market liquidity due to interest rates cut cycle launched by Federal reserve lead to re-inflation of commodity prices.
 Lower interest rates lead to higher liquidity.
 Cost of borrowing cash became lower.
 The cost of keeping cash sitting idle in your bank account became higher.
 Investors look for higher returns outside of bank deposits and bonds.
 With lower rates and increased liquidity their risk preferences shift.

 Two, trading emphasis on peak oil (we have hit maximum liquid fuel production as a civilization).
 The trading thesis for peak oil is simple.
 At some point in time we are going to run out of oil to pump.
 When it becomes apparent to markets, whatever little oil we have left will trade up in prices.
 Significant uptick in crude consumption figures in China and India and decline in production across oil fields was the fuel peak oil needed to come in vogue.
 The result: large speculative bets on the direction of oil prices by traders and hedge funds.